thingsboard/tbmq/README.md

 In the cluster mode, its capabilities are further enhanced, enabling it to support more than [100M concurrently connected clients](https://thingsboard.io/docs/mqtt-broker/reference/100m-connections-performance-test/).

 At ThingsBoard, we've gained a lot of experience in building scalable IoT applications, which has helped us identify two main scenarios for MQTT-based solutions.
-In the first scenario, numerous devices are generating a substantial volume of messages that are consumed by specific applications, resulting in a fan-in pattern.
+In the first scenario, numerous devices generate a large volume of messages that are consumed by specific applications, resulting in a fan-in pattern.
+Normally, a few applications are set up to handle these lots of incoming data.
+They must be persistent clients with a Quality of Service (QoS) level set to 1 or 2, capable of retaining all the data even when they're temporarily offline due to restarts or upgrades.
+This ensures applications don't miss any single message.
 On the other hand, the second scenario involves numerous devices subscribing to specific updates or notifications that must be delivered.
 This leads to a few incoming requests that cause a high volume of outgoing data.
 This case is known as a fan-out pattern.
 Acknowledging these scenarios, we intentionally designed TBMQ to be exceptionally well-suited for both.

-Our design principles focused on ensuring the broker's fault tolerance and high availability.
+Our design principles focused on ensuring the broker’s fault tolerance and high availability.
+Thus, we deliberately avoided reliance on master or coordinated processes.
+We ensured the same functionality across all nodes within the cluster.

-We wanted to implement a reliable mechanism for message processing, capable of handling any potential failures that may arise among the participants in the data flow.
-Additionally, we prioritized supporting distributed and partitioned processing, allowing for effortless horizontal scalability as our operations grow.
+We prioritized supporting distributed processing, allowing for effortless horizontal scalability as our operations grow.
-We wanted our broker to support high-throughput processing, guaranteeing low-latency delivery of messages to clients, and providing the ability to withstand peak loads from publishing clients while ensuring backup storage for offline clients.
+We wanted our broker to support high-throughput and guarantee low-latency delivery of messages to clients.
 Ensuring data durability and replication was crucial in our design.
-We aimed for a system where once the broker acknowledges receiving a message, it remains safe and won't be lost.
+We aimed for a system where once the broker acknowledges receiving a message, it remains safe and won’t be lost.

 TBMQ provides compatibility with both MQTT v3.x and v5.0 protocols.
 Last but not least, it had been running in production for more than a year before being open-sourced.